-While IT Managed Services can be purchased and delivered separately to fill specific gaps, some organisations engage service providers to manage the complete IT lifecycle.
+While IT Managed Services can be purchased and delivered separately to fill specific gaps, some organizations engage service providers to manage the complete IT lifecycle.

 In addition to the traditional IT challenges of managing costs and risk, today's IT departments must deal with:

-The IT organisation is under intense pressure to accelerate the adoption of digital technologies that innovate how business gets done.
+The IT organization is under intense pressure to accelerate the adoption of digital technologies that innovate how business gets done.

-IT managed services providers give organisations a way to access critical skills and expertise that are not found inhouse or readily available in the job market.
+IT managed services providers give organizations a way to access critical skills and expertise that are not found inhouse or readily available in the job market.

 Often, internal IT departments are so busy with daily IT tasks, they have no time for enabling change that can advance the business or to take the proactive measures needed for security and compliance.